 Any on-campus student taking less than 12 credit hours in any given semester is taking a part-time course load for that semester.
 This is usually the result of transferring classes from other institutions.
-However, if students are seeking a credential from BGU (certificate/diploma or degree), they still fall under the standard banded tuition rates (for 1-19 credits per semester), and in most cases are still eligible for tuition-paid benefits.
+However, if students are seeking a credential from BGU (certificate/diploma or degree), they still fall under the standard banded tuition rates (for 1-19 credits per semester).
+Students who are not taking a full-time course load will have their institutional and Pell Grant awards scaled accordingly.
+Students taking 5 credits or less will be eligible for 25% of the full award, students taking 6-8 credits will be eligible for 50% of the full award, and students taking 9-11 credits will be eligible for 75% of the full award.
+Students taking 6 or more credits are eligible for Federal Direct Loans.
 Banded tuition only applies to first attempts for all scheduled classes.
-Course retakes and independent studies must be paid for according to non-credential seeking student rates (i.e., \$350 per credit).
+Course retakes and independent studies must be paid for according to non-credential seeking student rates (i.e., \$585 per credit).
 Any credential-seeking student must fulfill all academic and non-academic requirements for graduation.